-Vesting of the Financial PSUs granted in 2022 was based on the actual level of achievement for three corporate financial performance metrics-revenue, gross profit margin and Adjusted EBITDA.
-Achievement at or above the maximum level of achievement for each performance goal would result in a maximum payout of 150% of the portion of the named executive officer's target level award attributable to that performance goal, while achievement below the threshold level of achievement for each performance goal would result in no payout for the portion of the named executive officer's target level award attributable to that performance goal.
+Vesting of the Financial PSUs granted in 2023 was based on the actual level of achievement for three corporate financial performance metrics-revenue, gross profit margin and Adjusted EBITDA.
+Achievement at or above the maximum level of achievement for each performance goal would result in a maximum payout of

-In February 2023, the Compensation Committee determined that the 2022 Financial PSUs were to be forfeited, as the Company did not achieve the threshold level of achievement for any of the three performance goals.
-As a result, Financial PSUs granted in 2022 covering the following number of shares of our Common Stock were forfeited by our named executive officers: Mr. YJ Kim, 149,000; Ms. SY Park 17,500, Mr. T. Kim 29,200, Mr. WM Lee 13,705 and Mr. CH Park 11,667.
+In February 2024, the Compensation Committee determined that the 2023 Financial PSUs were to be forfeited, as the Company did not achieve the threshold level of achievement for any of the three performance goals.
+As a result, Financial PSUs granted in 2023 covering the following number of shares of our Common Stock were forfeited by our named executive officers: Mr. YJ Kim-170,156, 42,539 of which are Make-Whole PSUs; Ms. SY Park-35,021, 8,755 of which are Make-Whole PSUs; Mr. T. Kim-40,651, 10,163 of which are Make-Whole PSUs; Mr. WM Lee-15,000, 3,750 of which are Make-Whole PSUs; and Mr. CH Park-11,667, 2,917 of which are Make-Whole PSUs.